Speak about Albert Einstein

 In 1895 Albert failed the entrance examination to a technical college in Zurich.
 A year later, however, he managed to pass the exam and entered the college.

 After graduating from college, Einstein started to work at the Swiss Patent Office in Bern.
 In 1905 he wrote a short article in a science magazine.
-This was his “Special Theory of Relativity”, the basis of Atomic energy.
+This was his “Special Theory of Relativity”, which gave the world the most famous equation relating mass and energy (E = mc2), the basis of atomic energy.
 His theory surprised many scientists.
 His discoveries were far ahead of their time and his original ideas on physics caused a sensation.

 In 1921 Einstein received the Nobel Prize for Physics and became very famous.